 That’s different than what we may have thought.
 This means the “Recently In” location target actually should NOT be used for physical location re-targeting, such as after an event held in an area.

 This may pose the question: Why does Facebook’s “Recently In” target even exist?

-For an answer, we can review the first breakdown of definitions at the beginning of this article (in The “Recently In” Target Feature section).
+For an answer, we can review the first Breakdown is a way to get insights into your ad performance related to time, delivery, action, or dynamic creative element. of definitions at the beginning of this article (in The “Recently In” Target Feature section).
 As we saw there, the default “Everyone in this Location” target is going to include both people who live in that location and people whose most recent location was in the area.
 Since this includes people who live there (but who may be traveling), that could mean we actually have people seeing our ad who are not even in the location we specified.

 This thinking aligns with a scenario that Facebook mentioned where the “Recently In” target may be applied.
 As they state: “You might want to advertise time-sensitive sales, for example, to people recently in the location you choose”.
 Knowing that using “Recently In” is the closest alignment we have for people currently in a location, this makes sense.

 What To Expect When You Use the “Recently In” Target

 This can still be confusing for Facebook advertisers.
 To simplify, let’s break down campaign planning into two categories for your campaigns that use the “Recently In” location target.

 Category 1) Ads appearing on the mobile app.
 In this scenario, you should mostly just expect to reach people who are currently in that location you list.
 If they are on their mobile app, Facebook will continuously update their location based on the latest data.
 The latest data should reflect their current location.

 Category 2) Ads appearing on desktop.
 You should expect to reach people based on the location where they last were while using their mobile device, when Facebook had access to their mobile device location info.